-The tite you use to classify your group.
+The classification for your group.
 For example, "Occupational role."

 The different options in your group, chosen by you or your subscribers.
 For the group category "Occupational role" you could list the following group names as the options: Staff, Faculty, and Student.
 It can be helpful to think of group names as subcategories that you can use to better sort and find your subscribers.

 Here are some things to know before you begin this process.

 - Groups are intended to be contact-facing, so you can collect information based on what your contacts tell you about themselves or their preferences.